substantialpickle/Capper/README.md

 Play around with these however you'd like!
 Read the [wiki](https://github.com/substantialpickle/Capper/wiki/Specification-Guide) for what the allowed values are, what they mean, and which ones are required.

-If you want to access the values in the autospec, but don't want to deal with extra files being generated, you can have them outputted directory on the terminal by passing the `-s` option to the program.
+If you want to access the values in the autospec, but don't want to deal with extra files being generated, you can have them outputted directly on the terminal by passing the `-s` option to the program.
 ```
 C:\...\Capper> Capper.exe <path/to/specifcation/file> -s
 ```